Model United Nations

 I'm flying in to New York City.
 How do I get to the bus?

-Our bus will be departing from and arriving at the Downtown Community Center, located at 120 Warren Street in lower Manhattan.
-The easiest way to get from major New York airports (JFK, LaGuardia and Newark) to lower Manhattan is via taxi, which will cost roughly $40 each way including tip.
+Taxis will connect all major New York airports (JFK, LaGuardia and Newark) to lower Manhattan.
+This will cost roughly $40 each way including tip.
 Alternatively, car services can offer a scheduled alternative to taxis at not much greater a cost.
 Examples of such services include Lincoln Limousine and Carmel Car Service.
 For further information about getting into lower Manhattan from major airports, please see this helpful NY TImes article.

 We will do our best to coordinate travel between campers, and if we have staffers or other campers flying in to the same airport, we will try to enable camp attendees to travel together.